atulanand206/find/README.md

 - Whole lot of code has to be refactored and moved around, which is being guided by the unit & integration tests.
 - The best part, it tests the code after each commit and ensures that nothing leaks.
 - The package server is shaping up nicely.
 The tests should really help become confident on its design.
 - Web app currently resides in a different repository.
-That'll be moved in this one soon.
+Look for its details on `atulanand206/algos`
 - Web app design has room for improvement.
 Will get on this as soon as the server starts holding perfectly.
 - Will update all the relevant documents as soon.